 Note: Frugality is about living on less and requires self-discipline.

 For most people, there is a feeling of sacrifice when following this path, thus making it difficult to succeed.

-For others, frugality is a pleasurable journey in simplification where fulfillment results from redirecting earned income toward financial freedom goals rather than squandering it on spending.
+For others, frugality is a pleasurable journey in simplification where fulfilment results from redirecting earned income toward financial freedom goals rather than squandering it on spending.

-It’s not uncommon for extreme frugalists to save 70% of income and achieve financial independence in less than 10 years, but it’s not everyone’s cup of tea.
+It’s not uncommon for extreme frugalistas to save 70% of their income and achieve financial independence in less than 10 years, but it’s not everyone’s cup of tea.

 Another alternative is to raise the income side of the equation.

-The advantage to this approach is there is no theoretical limitation to how fast your wealth can grow because your earning capacity is unlimited.
+The advantage of this approach is there is no theoretical limit to how fast your wealth can grow because your earning capacity is unlimited.

 Many wealth gurus teach the income side of the equation as the “fast path” to wealth; however, if you don’t master the spending side of the equation, you still run a high risk of failure due to the all-too-common mistake of allowing spending to rise as fast as income.